BioData-Club/githubPagesTutorial/easy.md

 At the top level of your repo, click the "Clone and Download" button and select "Open in GitHub Desktop".

-I like to have a code specific folder to store my code, such as "c:/code/" (windows) or "~/Code/" (Mac/Linux) so that it has a permanent place to stay.
+I like to have a code specific folder to store my code, such as "C:/code/" (Windows) or "~/Code/" (Mac/Linux) so that it has a permanent place to stay.
 So create a folder that is somewhere permanent and save your repo into that folder.
 Your "code" folder should now have a local copy of your repo.

 You can now make changes on your local machine.
 Edit the files in a text editor such as [Sublime Text](https://www.sublimetext.com) and save them.